 The goal of each restudy is to improve sustainability and economic vitality, consistent with the Board of County Commissioners’ goals and the community’s vision; have coordination between the four plans; update our best practices to protect environmental resources such as large connected natural areas and water resources; and promote smart growth, so that future generations inherit a community that is robust.
-The schedule for these planning efforts will overlap to forge consistency between the plans.

 For more information contact: